 Murali Vullaganti, Chief Executive Officer of PeopleShores and co-founder of RuralShores, said he has employed over 4,000 people and trained and created careers for over 10,000 people.
 Bringing jobs into the area is one thing, but the real impact, is the inner transformation of the workers, and creating jobs to keep them from leaving the state, said Vullaganti.

 Originally from Marks, Miss., assistant manager Bowen left the state and moved to Chicago and said she thought she would never come back.
-Two years ago, that changed — she wanted to be back in her home state working to make a difference because she, too, believes positive change is possible, she said.
+Two years ago, that changed when she was introduced to the McLean Institute at the University of Mississippi — she wanted to be back in her home state working to make a difference because she, too, believes positive change is possible, she said.

 “I feel like the Mississippi Delta, Clarksdale and the rest of the Delta, is really lucky that we have so many people who see the potential in this region,” said Bowen.